New Appointment System

 We appreciate this change may be unsettling for some who are used to booking an appointment in a more traditional way.
 But we believe by making these changes, we can accommodate the mandate from NHS England and the Department of Health and continue to deliver high quality healthcare to all our patients.

-As this is a new system it may be necessary on occasion to reduce access to routine appointments to ensure we continue to provide safe patient care.
-If unavailable please try again the following day.
+As this is a new system, it may be necessary on occasion to restrict access to routine appointments to ensure we continue to provide safe patient care.
+If the E-consult link is unavailable please try again the following day.

 Easy Read Version